maresb/cookiecutter-micromamba-devcontainer/README.md

 ## Setup

 The assumption is that you are developing a Python project, and managing the project-level dependencies with Poetry.
+You should have a `pyproject.toml` and a `poetry.lock` file in your project directory.

 Install Cruft, change to your project root (the directory inside of which you want to create `.devcontainer`) and run